-In northwest Michigan, midway between the cities of Manistee and Cadillac, the Manistee River is home to a pair of Consumers Energy hydros that can produce enough electricity for a community of up to 20,500 people.
+In northwest Michigan, halfway between Manistee and Cadillac, the Manistee River is home to two Consumers Energy hydroelectric dams, which together produce enough electricity to meet the annual power needs of about 13,000 residential customers.

-Consumers Energy — one of Michigan’s largest landowners — owns about 2,000 acres around Hodenpyl Hydro and 400 acres near Tippy Hydro.
-But over the years the company has sold almost 40,000 adjacent acres to the U.S. Forest Service and the Michigan Department of Natural Resources.
-Today, these lands provide prime public recreation.
+Consumers Energy - one of Michigan's largest landowners - owns about 2,300 acres around Hodenpyl Hydro and 300 acres near Tippy Hydro.
+Most of the other land surrounding Hodenpyl and Tippy ponds is a part of the Huron-Manistee National Forest, administered by the U.S. Forest Service.
+These lands provide prime recreation opportunities.

-Known locally as “Big Manistee” or just “The Big,” so as not to be confused with its smaller southern neighbor, the Little Manistee River, the Manistee River stretches about 170 miles from its headwaters near the village of Alba to Manistee Lake and then Lake Michigan.
-It also cuts through the Manistee National Forest.
+Known locally as the "Big Manistee" so as not to be confused with its smaller southern neighbor, the Little Manistee River, the Manistee River stretches about 170 miles from its headwaters near the village of Alba to Manistee Lake and then Lake Michigan.

 How it Works

-Capable of producing 17,000 kilowatts, the hydro began generating electricity in 1925.
-Located near the village of Mesick in Wexford County, it is named for Anton G. Hodenpyl, a Wall Street financier who oversaw the holding company (Commonwealth and Southern) that Consumers was part of from the early 1900s.
+Capable of producing 17,000 kilowatts, Hodenpyl Hydro was completed in 1925.
+Located near the village of Mesick in Wexford County, it is named after Anton G. Hodenpyl, a Wall Street financier who oversaw the holding company (Commonwealth and Southern) that Consumers was part of from the early 1900s.

 The scenic turnout, one mile south of Mesick on M-37 near Hodenpyl Hydro, was named one of the top 10 places to view fall color by AAA Michigan in 1997.
 The turnout provides an expansive view of the Manistee River at Hodenpyl Hydro pond.